 Take breaks!
 You can’t get anything done if you don’t rest every so often.
 This doesn’t mean leaving your thesis until the last minute, either just give yourself enough time to enjoy life outside of academia every once in awhile by taking breaks from writing or researching when needed (even just for an hour).
 The key here isn’t necessarily about how many breaks you take but rather about making sure that all of them are balanced and healthy ones for example, perhaps scheduling some exercise into those break times would help keep your energy up during those late nights at work!

-These are some tips to consider while you're writing your thesis.
+These are some tips to consider

 - Take breaks.
 It’s hard to stay focused and motivated when you’re working on a project for an extended period of time, so taking regular breaks can help prevent burnout.